 How to Get StartedYour needs and goals come first.
-Whether you’re a performing musician or have never picked up an instrument, our teachers will teach you in the way you learn best.
+Whether you're a performing musician or have never picked up an instrument, our instructors will teach you in the way you learn best.
 They cover a wide range of classic and contemporary styles.

 Getting started is easy.

 - What type of music instruction are you looking for?

 - Dulcimer (Mountain)